scristofari/image-server/part6/PART6.md

 	defer cancel()
 ```

-In a select statement, if the timeout end or the request is closed.
+In a select statement, if the timeout is reached or the request is closed.
 We finish it.

 ```go
 	for {